TileDB-Inc/TileDB-Cloud-Py/tiledb/cloud/rest_api/docs/ArrayApi.md

     api_instance = tiledb.cloud.rest_api.ArrayApi(api_client)
     namespace = 'namespace_example' # str | namespace array is in (an organization name or user's username) array = 'array_example' # str | name/uri of array that is url-encoded
 array_sharing = tiledb.cloud.rest_api.ArraySharing() # ArraySharing | Namespace and list of permissions to share with.
-An empty list of permissions will remove the namespace, if permissions already exist they will be deleted then new ones added.
-In the event of a failure, the new polcies will be rolled back to prevent partial policies, and its likely the array will not be shared with the namespace at all
+An empty list of permissions will remove the namespace; if permissions already exist they will be deleted then new ones added.
+In the event of a failure, the new policies will be rolled back to prevent partial policies, and it's likely the array will not be shared with the namespace at all.

     try:
         api_instance.share_array(namespace, array, array_sharing)